Safari park

 A safari park, sometimes known as a wildlife park, is a zoo-like commercial drive-in tourist attraction where visitors can drive their own vehicles or ride in vehicles provided by the facility to observe freely roaming animals.

 A safari park is larger than a zoo and smaller than a game reserve.
 For example, African Lion Safari in Hamilton, Ontario, Canada is 750 acre.
 For comparison, Lake Nakuru in the Great Rift Valley, Kenya, is 168 km2, and a typical large game reserve is Tsavo East, also in Kenya, which encompasses 11747 km2.

-Many parks have conservation programmes with endangered animals like: elephants, rhinocerotes, giraffes, lions, tigers, cheetahs and wild dogs.
+Many parks have conservation programmes with endangered animals like: elephants, white rhinos, giraffes, lions, tigers, cheetahs and wild dogs.